MrSingh/notes/content/python/co2_emissions_eda.md

 ***

-An EDA of CO2 emmisons based on EDGAR(Emissions Database for Global Atmospheric Research) data.
+An EDA of CO2 emissons based on EDGAR(Emissions Database for Global Atmospheric Research) data.

 ```python